 you experience any symptoms of an allergy

-you have severe pain in the muscle where your Bicillin L-A injection was given
+you have severe pain in the muscle where your Bicillin L-A injection was given.

 Be careful driving or operating machinery until you know how Bicillin L-A affects

 or operate machinery.
 However, as with many other medicines, Bicillin L-A may cause

 dizziness, drowsiness, or tiredness in some people.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 This medicine helps most people with certain bacterial infections, but it may have

 All medicines can have side effects.
 Sometimes they are serious, most of the time

 they are not.
-You may need medical treatment

-if you get some of the side effects.
+You may need medical attention if you get some of the side effects.

 Ask your doctor or pharmacist any questions you may have.

-Tell your doctor immediately if you notice any of the following side effects listed below.
+Tell your doctor if you notice any of the following and they worry you:

 fast or irregular heartbeat